pablomaes/simple-swap-dapp/README.md

     cd backend
     npm install
     ```
-    Create a `.env` file in the `backend` directory based on the `.env.example` file and add your private key and RPC URL.
+    Create a `.env` file in the `backend` directory based on `.env.example` and add your private key and a local node RPC URL.

 3.  **Run a local Hardhat node:**
     ```bash